 Recommended by Linn from brainybackpackers.com

 Still looking for some of the top places to visit in Spain?
 Tarifa is one of the most popular places for kitesurfing and windsurfing in southern Spain and one of the liveliest white villages in Andalucia during the summer months.
-Packed with surf shops and cafes, and surrounded by some of the most beautiful beaches in the country, Tarifa draws travelers from all over.
+Packed with surf shops for surf essentials, and cafes, and surrounded by some of the most beautiful beaches in the country, Tarifa draws travelers from all over.
 Interestingly, you find the division between the Mediterranean and the Atlantic Ocean in Tarifa.

 But you can also visit old medieval remains like the Castillo Guzman el Bueno and the astounding church of San Mateo.
 Tarifa’s Old Town is also incredible to walk through with colorful pot plants decorating the whitewashed buildings.
 Just a short drive from the village, you can get to the protected Bolonia sand dune cascading down to the massive beach of the same name.